IRA Charitable Rollover

 - Still benefit from reduced taxes if you do not itemize

 Steps for Directing a Charitable IRA Rollover to the Delaware Art Museum

 - Contact your IRA plan administrator for their specific transmittal form or use our sample direction letter to request a gift transfer from your IRA to the Delaware Art Museum.

-- Inform the Museum of the designation of your gift by noting it at the bottom of your direction letter or by contacting Molly Giordano at email@example.com.
+- Inform the Museum of the designation of your gift by noting it at the bottom of your direction letter or by contacting Amelia Wiggins at firstname.lastname@example.org.